oneal2000/oneal2000.github.io/index.md

 # Selected Projects
 **In THUIR**
+- **ASS(Add SSVEP Stimulation) Web Server**： A web server that can add SSVEP stimulation on any webpage.
 - **BCI Search Engine**: A search engine based on brain computer interface.
 - **Flicker**: SSVEP stimulation system implemented with Python OpenCV.
 - **Flicker v2.0**: SSVEP stimulation system implemented with Python psychopy.